-Chromatic circuits for colour vision in zebrafish.
 With the rise of the dinosaurs, our own ancient ancestral proto-mammals escaped to the forests and adopted a nocturnal lifestyle.
 In this process, they lost all but two of their cone-photoreceptor types, the basis of colour vision.
 As a result, most of today’s mammals are dichromats, or “atypical trichromats” such as our own species.
 Not so the zebrafish, or indeed almost any other vertebrate: Most birds, fish, reptiles, amphibians and even jawless fish still “see in 4 or even 5 colours”, based on the 4-5 cone types that were around long before the dinosaurs took over the planet.
-However, we know very little about how these evolutionarily ancient colour vision systems work.
-Here, the experimentally highly accessible larval zebrafish offers the perhaps unique opportunity to use modern, high throughput methods for surveying neuronal structure and function to establish the retinal basis of colour vision as used by most vertebrates on the planet today.

-Synaptic computation in the retina.
 The computational power of retinal networks is deeply rooted in their synaptic architecture.
-Within the retina’s two synaptic layers, highly specialised ribbon-type synapses of photoreceptors and bipolar cells respectively do not merely forward the activity of their parent neuron to their postsynaptic partners.
-Instead, each synapse receives a myriad of feedback and feed-forward signals through the network, making them probably the most important computational locus of the circuit.
+The highly specialised ribbon-type synapses of photoreceptors and bipolar cells receive a myriad of feedback and feed-forward signals through the network, making them probably the most important computational locus of the circuit.
 Using 2-photon imaging of voltage, calcium and synaptic release signals in vivo we aim to probe the visual response properties of retinal synapses towards a better understanding of locally visual signal transformations.

-Technology development.
 To probe neuronal function in the living nervous system requires state of the art imaging equipment such as our heavily customised 2-photon microscopes and visual stimulators.
-Here, we aim to keep up with or, where possible, drive current possibilities in optical imaging technology, for example by light-path optimisations or the implementation of custom scan strategies that acknowledge the 3D curvature of biological samples.
+Here, we aim to drive current possibilities in optical imaging technology, for example by light-path optimisations or the implementation of custom scan strategies that acknowledge the 3D curvature of biological samples.
 In parallel, we invest heavily in open hardware approaches to optimise research-grade lab equipment for a fraction of commerical costs.